Subscribe today to get 3 free articles per month

 Cabaret L'enfer

-On Saint-Denis in the Plateau, Cabaret L'enfer from chef-owner Massimo Piedimonte brings the chef’s pedigree and expertise to the fore with a deeply personal experience.
-The space, designed with industrial chic by XY Contemporary, retains rustic brick walls while incorporating steel and granite to form a dining experience surrounding a bustling open kitchen of performances.
-Offering a tasting menu that marries Italian roots with French techniques, each dish celebrates local products and craftsmanship.
-The ambiance, festive and increasingly lively as the evening changes to night, helps balance the high levels of skill from the kitchen with simply having a good time—even rocking out to their playlists of skate punk.
+On Saint-Denis, Cabaret L'enfer from chef-owner Massimo Piedimonte brings deep expertise to a personal experience.
+The XY Contemporary–designed space surrounds diners with an open kitchen of performances.
+The tasting menu marries Italian roots with French techniques, celebrating local products and craftsmanship.
+The ambiance grows festive as the night goes on—high skill balanced with simply having a good time, sometimes rocking out to skate punk playlists.

 BarLe Plateau-Mont-Royal